+Lorraine is a multi-talented instrumentalist and international educator with over 20 years of experience in both private and group tuition.
 She graduated from the Sydney Conservatorium of Music with a Bachelor of Music Studies in 2008 and then completed her Graduate Diploma of Education at the Australian Catholic University a year later.

-Having grown up with a musical family, Lorraine began piano lessons at the age of four, taught by her mother and began learning the violin at the age of six, giving her first violin performance at just seven years of age.
+Having grown up with a musical family, Lorraine began piano lessons at the age of four, taught by her mother, and began learning the violin at the age of six, giving her first violin performance at just seven years of age.
 Lorraine started teaching violin at the age of 14 and founded a string ensemble at her local church.
 From there, teaching and performing became her passions.

 that she can integrate these various methods into her own teaching technique for the benefit of her students.

 In her spare time, Lorraine enjoys traveling and occasionally giving motivational talks to youths when overseas.
 Lorraine also enjoys trying new food and spending time with her dog Tilly, who enjoys listening to string instruments.